brbsix/triggerd/README.rst

 About
 =====

-triggerd is a Python script that is used to trigger an event or notification upon the output of a command
+triggerd is a sysadmin/automation tool used to trigger an event or notification upon the output of a command.

 An event file containing the trigger criteria is created.
 Ideally, you'll create an entry in cron to execute ``triggerd EVENTFOLDER`` on a regular basis.
 If the command status or output matches the trigger criteria, a trigger event or notification is executed and the event file is marked triggered.

 triggerd is perfect for querying a webpage for matching text or anything of the sort.
 I originally created it for use with a modified version of urlwatch to notify me upon certain changes to webpages, however the potential uses are limitless.

-The script was originally written in Bash shell script.
-It is nearly syntactically identical to the Python version and is a great alternative if Python 3 is not available in your environment.
+The script was originally written as a Bash shell script before it was rewritten in Python.
+The Bash version is nearly identical and is a great alternative if Python 3 is not available in your environment.
 It is included in this repository under ``scripts/triggerd.sh``.
-It is placed in your local bin folder upon installation of triggerd via pip.

 Installation
 ============

-The ``triggerd`` package is written in Python 3.
-The easiest way to install it is via pip:
+The easiest way to install triggerd is via pip:

 ::

   pip3 install --user triggerd

-FYI: The shell version of triggerd will be included in your local bin folder as ``triggerd.sh``
+FYI: The shell version of triggerd will be installed to your local bin folder as ``triggerd.sh``

 Update